We’ve all been there. It’s the end of a long day, and you’ve *finally* gotten into bed, ready to catch some much earned sleep.

 However, when it comes to nocturnal pruritus relief (and sleep), the goal is the same: Stop the itch.

-Here are some general things you can be doing to help soothe itchy skin at night:
+Here are several home remedies that you can be doing to help soothe itchy skin and get a good night's rest:

 The secret weapon in the fight against nocturnal pruritus